Click on the links within this brief

 beach head against German forces.

 In July 1944 Fred was posted from an Admiralty tug to the battleship, HMS Malaya, from one extreme to the other.
-But in August 1944 HMS Malaya
+In August 1944 HMS Malaya had

-state which limited capability for Fleet operations" and Fred Gillheard
+state which limited capability for Fleet operations".
+Her last mission

 joined her at Portsmouth where she "had been recommissioned for

-bombardment duty".
-Although no longer a fighting ship her guns made a
+Although no longer a fighting ship her guns made a splendid backdrop for this photographs of Fred and his shipmates ("passed by censor 7/9/44"):

-The aerial photograph was taken from an aircraft based at RNAS Donibristle three miles east of Rosyth on the 24 April 1945.
+In October Fred joined HMS Wolfhound and in May 1945 Wolfhound was one of the destroyers which "liberated" Norway.
+The aerial photograph below was taken from an aircraft based at RNAS Donibristle three miles east of Rosyth on the 24 April 1945.
 The war ended on the 8 May and Wolfhound was one of the destroyers of the Rosyth Escort Force sent to the ports of entry on the West Coast of Norway to accept the surrender of German naval forces.
-Wolfhound was sent to Bergen and Stavanger as described by Peter Scott (above) and photographed by Fred Gillhead.
+Wolfhound was sent to Bergen and Stavanger as described by Peter Scott (above) and photographed by Fred Gillead.